 Physician investors and MedCath Corp., Charlotte, N.C., have agreed to sell Heart Hospital of Austin (Texas) for $83.6 million to St. David's HealthCare Partnership, an Austin-based joint venture of HCA, Nashville, and not-for-profit St. David's HealthCare, Austin, according to MedCath.

 Doc investors, MedCath agree to sell Texas heart hospital

-MedCath owns 71% of the 58-bed hospital, and the physicians own a 29% stake, but St. David's HealthCare Partnership will own the hospital in whole, according to a spokeswoman for the partnership.
+MedCath owns 70.9% of the 58-bed hospital, and the physicians own a 29.1% stake, according to MedCath.
+St. David's HealthCare Partnership will own the hospital in whole, according to a spokeswoman for the partnership.

 The sale is pending regulatory approvals, including federal antitrust review under the Hart-Scott-Rodino Act, but should be completed by June 30, according to a MedCath securities filing.
 The integration of Austin Heart, one of the hospital's founding cardiology practices, into St. David's prompted the sale, according to MedCath.

 Send us a letter

 Have an opinion about this story?
 Click here to submit a Letter to the Editor, and we may publish it in print.